rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I took this time to gain proficiency in **modern web technologies** and **user experience design**, which I believe makes me a more versatile and skilled developer.
+- I took this time to gain proficiency in **modern in-demand technologies** and **user experience design**, which I believe makes me a more versatile and skilled developer.
 Your company is looking for these requirements, so I am looking forward to learning more about this position that I am applying for.
 I know I have a lot to offer, and I would love to show you what I can bring to the team.

 #### **What did you like least about your last job?**